li-clutter-org/jenkinsloadimpact/README.md

 Continuous Delivery.
 Continuous performance feedback.
 Simple.
 -------------------------------------------------------------

 This sample assumes you are familiar with [Jenkins](https://jenkins.io).
 We set up a new pipeline and use the Blue Ocean UI to run because it looks nice.
+There's only one plugin to install, the [HTTP Request Plugin](https://wiki.jenkins-ci.org/display/JENKINS/HTTP+Request+Plugin).

 Is also assumes you have a Load Impact account.
 [If not, go get one – it’s free](http://loadimpact.com).